 There is some confusing information about the benefit of open louvers during a fire.
 Unless controlled by a trained firefighter, ventilation can increase the speed of burn and make a fire more even more hazardous.
 Fusible link louvers automatically close, creating the safest environment during an emergency.

-Fixed louvers cannot be closed.
-In addition to their lack of fire safety, non-adjustable louvers are not recommended for rooms requiring privacy or insulation from sound.
-Occupants of a room with fixed louvers may be frustrated by the inability to adjust the amount of light and cool/warm air coming into a room.
+You cannot close fixed louvers.
+Besides their lack of fire safety, rooms needing privacy or sound insulation should avoid using non-adjustable louvers.
+Occupants of a room with fixed louvers may find it frustrating that they cannot adjust the amount of light and cool/warm air entering the room.

-Adjustable FLDL louvers are appropriate for most interior commercial doors, and in some cases, their usage may be required.
-Check with local code authorities to confirm if and when fusible link louver doors are needed in your building.
+Adjustable FLDL louvers are suitable for most interior commercial doors, and in some cases, building codes may require their use.
+Consult local code authorities to determine if and when your building requires fusible link louver doors.

 Fusible link louver doors help to improve the aesthetics, function, and safety of commercial wooden or steel doors.
 If you’d like to bring the benefits of fusible link louvers to your workplace, use CDF Distributors’ convenient planning guide to learn more about the fire safety products and services that we have available.